Originally released in 2004 on Relapse Records 2014 pressing on Oxblood vinyl Format: LP

-Released in 1971 on Harvest Records Format: LP Advertisements
+Released in 2019 on Editions Mego Format: LP

 Eucalyptus is a beautiful, enveloping excursion of aquatic psych-folk characterized by flowing, hallucinogenic instrumentation, atmospheric production, nature field recordings, and ghostly background vocals from one of my favorite singers, Angel Deradoorian.
 Avey Tare’s introspective and intimate lyrics mix psychedelic revelations, reminiscing, surreal imagery, and nature/water themes, often leading to profound realizations of a very personal sense of spirituality.
 The lush orchestrations are arranged by the amazing and unique violist Eyvind Kang, which include woodwinds, horns, strings, and pedal steel slide guitar from Susan Alcorn.

 For fans of Animal Collective’s “Campfire Songs” and the slow portions of “Feels”.

 Click for full review

 Doug McComb’s first album as Brokeback is imbued with pastoral Impressionism, experimentalism, and a sense of Zen contentment.
 The record is mostly centered around his Bass VI, a short-scale bass with six strings that is trebly enough to function in both guitar and bass roles.
 This versatile instrument is usually wet with chorus and reverb that sculpt a fluid, aquatic tone to complement the slow, tranquil melodies.
 Outside of some solo pieces Doug is joined by a variety of accompaniment including lap steel guitar, synth, upright bass, Rhodes, vocals from Mary Hansen, and light percussion provided by producer/Tortoise bandmate John McEntire.
 This is a record that can be appreciated from a passive impressionistic standpoint, as well as under the microscopic attention of an engaged ear.
 (Follow link for full review)